scrabbletank/farhome-rules/rulesdoc.md

 ##### Stagger
 A staggered creature is unable to take reactions until the start of their next turn.

+##### Strengthened
+A Strengthened creature replaces a wound die with a wound for all weapon attacks.

 ##### Stunned
 A stunned creature cannot take reactions and may only take a single move or basic attack action on their turn.
 They automatically fail Strength and Dexterity saves and attackers gain combat advantage against them.